-Après avoir été exposé pendant près d'une année dans le parcours permanent du Musée cantonal des Beaux-Arts de Lausanne, le Concert laisse place à un autre trésor des collections de la Fondation Toms Pauli : une tapisserie bruxelloise du XVIIe siècle représentant Titus et Vespasien acclamés.
+Après avoir été exposé pendant près d'une année dans le parcours permanent du Musée cantonal des Beaux-Arts de Lausanne, Le Concert laisse place à un autre trésor des collections de la Fondation Toms Pauli : une tapisserie bruxelloise du XVIIe siècle représentant Vespasien et Titus acclamés.

 La Fondation Toms Pauli conserve cinq tapisseries de l’histoire de Titus et Vespasien dont deux, L’Assaut d’une ville et Le Triomphe de Titus et Vespasien, sont actuellement présentées dans l’exposition Tisser son Temps au mudac.
-Ainsi, l'accrochage de Titus et Vespasien acclamés témoigne de la collaboration entre les trois institutions de Plateforme 10 et de leur désir d'offrir aux visiteurs une programmation de qualité.
+Ainsi, l'accrochage de Vespasien et Titus acclamés témoigne de la collaboration entre les institutions de Plateforme 10 et de leur désir d'offrir aux visiteurs une programmation de qualité.
 N'hésitez pas à venir découvrir ou redécouvrir cette tapisserie d'exception !

 Following presentations in London, Lausanne, Oslo, Warsaw, and more recently in Tilburg and ’s-Hertogenbosch, the Musée Bourdelle in Paris will host a major exhibition devoted to Magdalena Abakanowicz.
 Through the loan of eight significant works—reliefs and spatial forms—Fondation Toms Pauli contributes to the curatorial ambition of emphasising the sculptural dimension of the Polish artist’s oeuvre.
 The Paris exhibition is staged in the home-workshop of Antoine Bourdelle, sculptor and drawing teacher at the Gobelins manufactory, whose pupil Maria Łaszkiewicz enabled Abakanowicz to realise her first large-format tapestries for the Lausanne International Tapestry Biennials.